Best Korean Skincare Routine

 But the thing about Korean skincare that got me hooked, it’s not about the number of steps.
 It’s about actually understanding what your skin needs and treating it properly.

-And after 16 years as a bridal makeup artist working with every skin type imaginable, I can tell you that Korean skincare brands absolutely know what they’re doing.
+And after 16 years as a luxury bridal makeup artist, working with every skin type imaginable under unforgiving studio lighting and camera flashes on wedding days that run twelve hours or more, I can tell you that the top-tier Korean skincare houses formulate to a standard most Western luxury brands are still catching up to.

 Why Korean Skincare Actually Lives Up to the Hype